H0wl3r/6a85491587aa9d8341f208430623728b/Sysmon/README.md

 Steps to install Sysmon via GPO.

 ** IMPORTANT **
 :: 1) Create a Sysmon folder with the SYSVOL share on your domain controller  (utalise fsmgmt.msc on DC)
-:: 2) Download Sysmon from Microsoft and place both sysmon.exe and sysmon64.exe in newly created Sysmon folder
+:: 2) place sysmon64.exe, sysmonConfig.xml and sysmon_install.bat in newly created Sysmon folder
-:: 3) Download a sample sysmon config from SwiftOnSecurity, rename the file to sysmonConfig.xml and place it within the Sysmon folder
-:: 4) Enter the appropriate values for your DC and FQDN below.
 :: 5) Create a GPO that will launch this batch file on startup.
 :: 6) Apply the GPO to your specified OUs.

+----- 1 - Software Distribution Point-----
 Login to the DC and create a folder at “C:\Software_Distribution_Point“.
 Right-click the “C:\Software_Distribution_Point” folder and create a new share.
 “Sharing” tab “Advanced Sharing“.
 “Share This Folder” box and name the share “sdp$“.
 The “$” at the end will hide the share.
 Fill in the comment so others know what this share is for.